SDFIdk/NTRIPmonitor/README.md

 Decoder process in simple terms :
 - Decoder process is spawned with a CPU lock and a shared memory manager.
-- Decoder process continously checks the shred memory each 0.05 seconds for new data entries.
+- Decoder process continuously checks the shred memory each 0.05 seconds for new data entries.
 - If data is present in the shared memory, it grabs the CPU lock and clears the shared memory for data entries.
 - Each dataentry is run through the Decoder class, which checks the messagetype and assigns the correct decoder to the message type.
 - Each dataentry is decoded and assigned a table string.
 - The data is packed in a JSON format and sent to the database through a stored procedure.
 The stored procedures to use is determined by the table string.
 - Repeat

-## Single processing
+## Single-core processing

 Functionality under development.
 Documentation coming soon.